auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Moreover, colliding the function that results from this partial application is highly implausible.
-Because the salts `Y` and `Z` must be distinct, just by picking any choice of `x`, a counterexample would be able to create a very large number of cryptographically distinct collisions for free.
+Because the salts `Y` and `Z` must be distinct, just by picking any choice of `x` a counterexample would be able to create a very large number of cryptographically distinct collisions for free.

 Because these collisions are distinct, finding a counterexample remains